"I tell you the truth, just as you did it for one of the least of these brothers or sisters of mine, you did it for me." Matthew 25:40b

 The New Beginnings of Hope Group is a 12 Step Program of AA (Alcoholics Anonymous) who meet at Christus Victor weekly.
 They come together to discuss and help each other cope with the effects of alcohol on themselves and their families, and to understand the disease known as alcoholism.

 There are no dues or fees associated with belonging to the group, but a collection basket is passed at each meeting to help defray the expenses of coffee, snacks (which are served at each meeting) and a donation to the church for the use of the hall.
 The group is open to anyone who feels they have a problem with alcohol in any way and wishes to seek help regardless of race, creed or sex.

 Feel free to come to a meeting if you are interested and meet with a group of people whose only purpose is to stay sober and help others to learn a better way of life.
-Our group normally meets weekly on Fridays's at 7:00pm, but check the Events Calendar for the latest schedule.
+Check the Events Calendar for the latest schedule.